Back to blog

 The three-account system

 The most common approach that works: one joint account for shared expenses, plus one personal account each.
+Not sure which bank to use?
+See our NZ bank accounts comparison.

 Joint account: Rent/mortgage, power, groceries, insurance, streaming.
 Both partners contribute a proportional amount based on income (50/50 if equal earners, or percentage-based if one earns more).